NguyenThichHocCode/3BUTTONS-CONTROL-3LEDS/README.md

 - 1 220 OHM Resistor (for red)
 - 1 150 OHM Resistor (for yellow)
 - 1 100 OHM Resistor (for green)

+# Assignment:
+When switched on, all 3 lights are off
+Press button 1: light 1 turns on
+Press button 2: lights 1 and 2 turn on
+Press button 3: lights 1, 2, and 3 turn on